On Adversarial Robustness: A Neural Architecture Search perspective: Analysis and Results

 \subsection{Does an increase in the number of parameters of architecture help improve robustness?}

 \cite{dongetal2018} and \cite{pgd} observed that within the same family of architectures, increasing the number of network parameters helps improve robustness.
-We hypothesize that thus increasing model capacity benefits network robustness.
+We therefore hypothesize that increasing model capacity benefits network robustness.
 To study this claim, we compare the robustness of five families of architectures on the ImageNet dataset with respect to the parameter count.
 For comparing the trends, we use PGD accuracy along with the Per-parameter Harmonic Robustness Score (PP-HRS).
 The five different families of architectures we considered for this study are mentioned below.

-Firstly, we choose all the eight different variants of the EfficientNet family introduced in Section \ref{question1}, followed by a recent SoTA NAS-based approach DenseNAS.
+First, we choose all the eight different variants of the EfficientNet family~\cite{Tanetal20191}.
+EfficientNet is a family of models that are developed by taking a NAS-based base model and scaling its width, depth and input image resolution proportionately using a set of compound-scaling coefficients which are searched via extensive grid search.
+We also study a recent family of SoTA NAS-based models called DenseNAS~\cite{densenas}.
 DenseNAS architectures are developed using two different search spaces.
-DenseNAS-A/B/C and Large are developed using a MobileNetV2-based search space, and DenseNAS-R1, R2, R3 are developed using a ResNet based search space.
+DenseNAS-A/B/C and Large are developed using a MobileNetV2-based search space, and DenseNAS-R1, R2, R3 are developed using a ResNet-based search space.
 These networks are listed in the increasing order of their parameters.
 Lastly, to also understand the trend in hand-crafted models, we study the robustness of standard DenseNet and ResNet models.

 All the results of this comparison are shown in Table \ref{paramcount} and Figure \ref{paramcountfig}.
-In 4/5 families considered for this study, an increase in parameters increases both clean and adversarial accuracy.
+In 4 out of 5 families considered for this study, an increase in parameters increases both clean and adversarial accuracy.
 The maximum value of the parameter count in these four families in nearly 26 million.
 This trend of increase in robustness with parameter count is also seen in the fifth family (EfficientNet) but only up to a parameter count of 20 million.
-Increasing the parameters "alone" beyond 20 million results in a decrease of both clean and adversarial accuracy; this is probably why EfficientNet considers different image sizes for each of the eight networks.
-After a certain point, increasing the parameters alone will not help improve robustness, and Efficient, which has the best adversarial accuracy in the case of ImageNet dataset, conveys this.
+Increasing the parameters \textit{alone} beyond 20 million results in a decrease of both clean and adversarial accuracy.
+This is probably why EfficientNet considers different image sizes for each of the eight networks.
+After a certain point, increasing the parameters alone will not help improve robustness, and EfficientNet, which has the best adversarial accuracy in the case of ImageNet dataset, conveys this.